-The key risk is that grants will not be used for the purpose for which they were given and this is managed by requiring a timely report from each recipient.
+The key risk is that grants will not be used for the purpose for which they were given and this is managed by requiring a timely report from each recipient which must be a Registered Charity.

 The main uncertainty is the long-term investment performance of the endowment and the impact of a sustained underperformance.
 This is managed by a regular review of the investment policies and a suitably diverse asset allocation to adapt to anticipated market performance.
-The rate of spend is reviewed in light of the longer term return on assets and commitments.
+The rate of spend is reviewed in light of the longer-term return on assets and commitments.